jasmaa/foodlebug/README.md

 # Foodlebug

-A Craigslist clone for sharing leftover food
+A WIP web app for sharing leftover food